YoungBaeJeon/Document/prepare_sdk.md

 ### Unity
 Download and import [KeepinSDK](http://u3d.as/1zHk) from Asset store.
 Write the code referring to KeepinSDK/Example inside the Asset.
-(Asset 안에 KeepinSDK/Example 을 참고하여 코드를 작성합니다.)
+(Refer to KeepinSDK/Example in Asset for writing code.)

 ##### Setting Service ID
 Initialize the SDK with the [registered service ID](service_registry.md).